 For example, users with privilege class B or C can modify an installation's system of CP privilege.
-Because this would violate the CAPP security policy, system programmers and similarly privileged users must be "trusted" to not tamper (and auditing must confirm this) with the system of CP privilege.
+Or as another example, privilege class C users can enter the CP STORE HOST command, allowing them to alter real memory.
+Because in both cases the OSPP security policy would be violated, system programmers and similarly privileged users must be "trusted" to not tamper (and auditing must confirm this) with the system of CP privilege.